Rounding up your friends to relieve those damning late-night hunger pangs?

 Air-conditioned, relatively spacious, with tasty, hearty prata and other Indian foods to enjoy, we’d be hard pressed to find anyone who wouldn’t be having a good time here.

-Although slightly pricier than their regular prata, you’d want to look out for their Egg Benedict Prata (SGD5), which, as strange as it sounds, actually goes pretty well together with the crunchy prata underneath.
+Although slightly pricier than their regular prata, their Egg Benedict Prata (S$5), which, as strange as it sounds, actually goes pretty well together with the crunchy prata underneath.

-Price range: From SGD 1.10 onwards, for the plain prata.
+Price range: From S$1.10 onwards, for the plain prata.
 View the menu here.

 Opening hours: 8AM – 12AM